 Line 136, Step 3.2 Specify how many percoll concentrations one will use (three?) in a single tube.
 As it is, it is hard for me to figure out if the mini-gradient has one concentration of percoll while the standard gradient has three concentrations.
 Again, you can specify here the total volume needed per strain being tested.

-We have changed this as requested
+We have changed this as requested.

 Line 141, Step 3.2.2: *You say use a "blood tube", but this is not listed in your materials.
 Do you mean a "5ml polyproleyn (spelling not correct: should be polypropylene) round bottom tube"?
 I think the use of the term "blood tube" is confusing, just say 5ml polypropylene round bottom tube. *This step could be re-written to be more clear maybe to "3.2.2 Pipette 1 ml of the most dilute percentage Percoll being used into a 5 ml polypropylene round bottom tube."
 An additional note here is needed, something like: This layer will form the top layer of the percoll gradient.
 Subsequent layers of more concentrated percoll will be added below this layer, using a needle, so as not to disrupt the layers.
 The top layer is the most dilute layer.

-Changed as requested, thank you for the suggestion
+Changed as requested, thank you for the suggestion.

 Line 143, Step 3.2.3 "Using a 1 ml disposable syringe with a 2-inch needle attached, take up 1 ml of the next most concentrated percentage Percoll dilution."
 Why is a needle used and not a pipette tip?
 There is no reason given as to why you are using a needle vs pipette here.
 Assume as it disrupts the gradient less.

-This is to cause less disruption of the gradient – we have now stated this in the text
+This is to cause less disruption of the gradient – we have now stated this in the text.

 Line 145, Step 3.2.3 "This can also be done with a 1 ml attached to the needle using Parafilm."
 This is not a good idea from a health and safety standpoint.
 Needles should only be used with the appropriate syringe luer lock system.
 You risk a needle stick doing this.
 I recommend to remove this sentence.

-Removed as suggested
+Removed as suggested.

 Line 168, Step 3.4 By step 3.4.1, as it is written, the bacterial cells have already been applied to the top of the percoll (step 3.4), so it is too late to talk about doing it extremely slowly, etc. I would recommend making Step 3.4 into a header that says: applying bacteria to percoll, or just combining these steps into a single clearer one.

-We have changed this and refer to the method in Step 2.2
+We have changed this and refer to the method in Step 2.2.

 Line 168, Step 3.4 Are you applying bacteria to the Method 1 (top to bottom) or Method 2 (bottom to top) gradient (or both)?
 Again, I am not sure I understand the method 1 vs 2.

-Gradients made by either method are the same, this is now made clear to the reader
+Gradients made by either method are the same, this is now made clear to the reader.

 Line 177, Step 3.5 "Blood tube adapter" should be changed to "2.6 - 7ml tube adapter", as listed in your materials.

-Changed as requested
+Changed as requested.

 Line 185, Step 3.7.
 Does one need to be careful not to disrupt the percoll gradient here?
 Should one use a needle to remove the bacteria?